NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 are any unsupported features on a CPU cluster.
 Basically it can return output which is the same as the driver logs with `spark.rapids.sql.explain=all`.

-1. In `spark-shell`, add the `rapids-4-spark` and `cudf` jars into --jars option or put them in Spark related classpath.
+1. In `spark-shell`, add the `rapids-4-spark` and `cudf` jars into --jars option or put them in the Spark classpath.

    For example: